Kanupriya-Johari/Hand-Poses/README.md

 - Raspberry Pi Camera v2 ( Integrated by cloning https://github.com/JetsonHacksNano/CSI-Camera )
 - Power Source for Developer Kit
 - Keyboard, Mouse and Display Monitor with HDMI support

+# References
+1. Cao, Zhe, et al. "Realtime multi-person 2d pose estimation using part affinity fields."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2017.

+2. Xiao, Bin, Haiping Wu, and Yichen Wei.
+"Simple baselines for human pose estimation and tracking."
+Proceedings of the European Conference on Computer Vision (ECCV).
+2018.